-Note: If you do not want to send the file/folder after deletion into Recycle Bin, you can use the shortcut, select the file or folder, and from the keyboard, press Shift + Delete keys.
+Note: If you do not want to send the file/folder after deletion into Recycle Bin, you can use the shortcut, select the file or folder, and from the keyboard, press the Shift + Delete keys.
 It will bypass the Recycle Bin, and the file/folder will be permanently deleted from your computer or laptop.

 How to delete files directly without sending them to Trash on Windows 10?